Lemoncode/fonk/README.md

 ![let's get fonky](./content/fonky.jpg)

-Form Validation is a pure javascript form validation library.
+Fonk is a pure javascript, framework agnostic, form validation library.

 It allows you to: